 - Click Start recording.

-- In the window that appears, click Start.
+- In the window that opens, click Start.

 - Wait for the recording to start.
-Other participants are notified when the recording starts or stops.
+Participants are notified when the recording starts or stops.

-- When you finish, click Activities Recording Stop Recording.
+- To stop a recording, click Activities Recording Stop Recording.

-- In the window that appears, click Stop recording.
+- In the window that opens, click Stop recording.

-- Tip: The recording also stops when everyone leaves the meeting.
+- Tip: The recording stops automatically when participants leave the meeting.